Skip to content

 Muck 17.44 19.74

-Source: University extension guidelines.
-Values are approximations — use a soil test for precision.
+Source: University cooperative extension guidelines.
+Values are approximations so use a soil test for precision.

 Worked Example

 Total lime needed: 6 × 5.97 = 35.8 lbs.
-Spread those 35.8 lbs evenly across the entire lawn in two passes — one horizontal, one vertical — for the most even coverage.
+Spread those 35.8 lbs evenly in two passes.
+Make one pass horizontal and another vertical.
+This way you get even coverage.

 Best Ways to Spread Lime